You searched for:

 (phyla rhymes or major taxonomic groups, classifying of living organisms, into which animals are divided and made up of several classes in poetic format)

-Word Entries at Get Words containing the term: “major
+Word Entries at Get Words containing the term:

-With ants, the subcaste is usually specialized for defense; so, that an adult belonging to it is often also referred to as a "soldier".
+A member of the subcaste of the largest workers; especially, in ants: With ants, the subcaste of major workers is usually specialized for defense, so that an adult belonging to it is often also referred to as a "soldier".

-This entry is located in the following unit: Ant and Related Entomology Terms (page 11)
+This entry is located in the following unit:

-1. Half the length of the major axis of an ellipse; a standard element used to describe an elliptical orbit.
-2. Half of the larger diameter of an ellipse.
+Half the length of the major axis of an ellipse: A Semi-major axis is a standard element used to describe an elliptical orbit.

 Half of the smaller diameter is the semi-minor axis.

-This entry is located in the following unit: Astronomy and related astronomical terms (page 23)
+This entry is located in the following unit:

-Its seven brightest stars make up the familiar shape, or asterism, of the Big Dipper.
-The second star of the handle of the dipper, called Mizar, has a companion star, Alcor.
+The third largest constellation in the sky in the north polar region: The seven brightest stars in the Ursa Major make up the familiar shape, or asterism, of the Big Dipper.
+The second star of the handle of the dipper, called "Mizar", has a companion star, "Alcor".

-Two stars forming the far side of the bowl act as pointers to the north star, Polaris.
-Dubhe, one of them, is the constellation's brightest star.
+Two stars forming the far side of the bowl act as pointers to the north star, "Polaris".
+"Dubhe", one of them, is the constellation's brightest star.

-This entry is located in the following unit: Astronomy and related astronomical terms (page 27)
+This entry is located in the following unit: